Roasted Vegetable Gratin - a great way to add some delicious vegetables to your plate.

 The topping is some whole wheat bread as part of your HEb that I just blitz using the chopping bowl of my Nutri Ninja Food Processor with Auto IQ technology – until the bread was nice and fine like breadcrumbs

-Are you aware of The Benefits of Speed Foods - check out my post for a useful write up on why Slimming World recommend a ⅓ speed foods with your meal.
+Are you aware of The Benefits of vegetables - check out my post for a useful write up on why Slimming Eats recommend a ⅓ vegetables with your meal.

-If you find your meals tend to lack speed foods, it's a great reason to cook a dish like this Roasted Vegetable Gratin as the main part of your meal.
-If you think speed foods first, then sometimes it can be much easier to incorporate them into a meal.
+If you find your meals tend to lack vegetables, it's a great reason to cook a dish like this Roasted Vegetable Gratin as the main part of your meal.
+If you think vegetables first, then sometimes it can be much easier to incorporate them into a meal.
 For example, instead of thinking "What vegetables can I serve with my Chicken?", think "What can I serve with my vegetables?", Look at what vegetables you have to use and then you can work on a main meal around those.

 I love roasted vegetables, especially zucchini and eggplant, so this was just perfect.
 With the lovely delicious layers of soft roast vegetables, amazing homemade marinara sauce, cheesiness and lovely golden wholewheat breadcrumbs topping, you just can't go wrong.